gateio/gateapi-python/docs/DeliveryApi.md

 api_instance = gate_api.DeliveryApi(api_client)
 settle = 'usdt' # str | Settle currency
 contract = 'BTC_USDT_20200814' # str | Futures contract
-_from = 1546905600 # float | Start time of candlesticks, formatted in Unix timestamp in seconds.
+_from = 1546905600 # int | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified (optional)
-to = 1546935600 # float | End time of candlesticks, formatted in Unix timestamp in seconds.
+to = 1546935600 # int | End time of candlesticks, formatted in Unix timestamp in seconds.
 Default to current time (optional) limit = 100 # int | Maximum recent data points returned. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected. (optional) (default to 100) interval = '5m' # str | Interval time between data points (optional) (default to '5m')